status-im/the-explainers/authors/swader/09-randomness/en_US/final.md

 1861403728794734215467410604755702820123364205073812627233564853668212890625
 ```

 As we go deeper, the results get more absurdly large.
 A reasonably deep VDF would take a long time to calculate as the math gets pretty intense for any computer.
+This example was inspired by an actual VDF that's up until recently been a part of a [cryptographic puzzle for opening a time-capsule at MIT](https://www.wired.com/story/a-programmer-solved-a-20-year-old-forgotten-crypto-puzzle/) - it used a depth od 80 trillion squares.

 So what's the point of this?